Sadly, the Future Is No Longer What It Was

 Sadly, the Future Is No Longer What It Was is the debut studio album by English musician Leyland Kirby, released on 1 September 2009.
 With his ongoing aliases at the time, Kirby produced a melancholic album that explored thoughts of the future.
 He produced Sadly at an agitated time, when he would not work but rather drink with various girls.
 The record was first issued as three full-length CDs and would later be repressed as six LPs with artwork by Ivan Seal.
 The release received moderately positive reception from music critics.
 Some criticized its length, while others praised its emotional sound.

 Background

-Leyland Kirby is an English musician known for his ambient drone releases as the Caretaker.
+Leyland Kirby is an English musician best known for his ambient drone releases as the Caretaker.
 He was very prolific with his numerous pseudonyms, saying: "There is only the work, regardless of external pressures and the day to day struggle."
 His releases under the Caretaker alias explored the horror film The Shining but would later portray memory loss with Theoretically Pure Anterograde Amnesia (2005).
 According to Rory Gibb of The Quietus, Sadly, the Future Is No Longer What It Was 'reimagined' Kirby's music and gave him the title of "Frustrated future thinker."
 As the debut album of Kirby under his own name, it shows a more emotional and personal sound than his other aliases while maintaining the trend of his hauntological work as the Caretaker.